-The rapid increase in the total number and variety of mobile products has meant that most people have several of the above-mentioned devices.
+The rapid increase in the total number and variety of the above-mentioned devices.
 In a typical day, that user would have to separately connect their multiple devices to each of their appropriate chargers for charging of each device.
 In addition, many people find it necessary to charge their devices in different locations such as their offices and cars.
 Thus, many users have purchased additional chargers for their offices and cars, for use in charging their mobile phones, notebook computers, and music players in those locations.